axibase/atsd/rule-engine/functions-lookup.md

 ## Overview

-These functions retrieve collections and maps of strings from replacement tables, collections, and other entities.
+These functions retrieve collections and maps of strings from named collections, replacement tables, and other database tables.

 Replacement tables are listed on the **Data > Replacement Tables** page.